 - Were they ahead of the curve and what made them so?

 - Who taught them or influenced their early work?

-When you have greater clarity about exactly what it is you’re responding to, you can interpret it more effectively and explore specific elements you could incorporate in the development of your own sound that goes far beyond mere mimicry.
+When you have greater clarity about exactly what it is you’re responding to, you can interpret it more effectively and explore specific elements you could incorporate in the development of your sound that go far beyond mere mimicry.
 There is no recipe here, but curiosity and research will sharpen your artistic acumen.

 2. Create Separation

-Once you are clear about which techniques or elements of your favourite artist’s style really appeal to you, you can pluck them out of the voice or oeuvre of that artist and bring them into your own creative process.
+Once you are clear about which techniques or elements of your favorite artist’s style really appeal to you, you can pluck them out of the voice or oeuvre of that artist and bring them into your own creative process.
 Refracted through the prism of your own style and sound, these elements will take on new life.

 Just because you start playing a Höfner bass doesn’t mean your music will all of a sudden sound like Sir Paul McCartney’s.